Augment then Smooth: Reconciling Differential Privacy with Certified Robustness: Experiment Setup

 \subsection{Evaluation Metrics}

-First, we report the natural accuracy (\emph{Acc}) on the test dataset without randomized smoothing for inference as a measure of convergence.
+First, we report the clean accuracy (\emph{Acc}) on the test dataset without randomized smoothing for inference as a measure of convergence.
 Following previous works, we report the \emph{approximate certified accuracy}, which is the fraction of the test set that can be certified to be robust at radius $r$ using the CERTIFY procedure introduced by \cite{cohen2019}.
-We also include the average certified radius (\emph{ACR}) \cite{zhai2022macer} which represents the average certified radius returned by CERTIFY which serves as an additional metric for better comparison of CR between two models \cite{tsipras2018robustness, zhang2019}.
+We also include the average certified radius (\emph{ACR})~\citep{zhai2022macer} returned by CERTIFY which serves as an additional metric for better comparison of CR between two models \citep{tsipras2018robustness, zhang2019}.
 ACR is calculated as

 where $D_\mathrm{test}$ is the test dataset, and CR denotes the certified radius provided by CERTIFY.